damian-pebe/OrB-Z/README.md

-# 🎯 OrB z – Real-Time Copyright Risk Detection for Streamers
+# OrB Z – Real-Time Copyright Risk Detection for Streamers

+# *OrB Z*
-**OrB z** is an AI-powered SaaS platform that analyzes your live stream in real-time to detect and flag potentially copyrighted content — before platforms like YouTube or Twitch can issue a claim or strike.
+ is an AI-powered SaaS platform that analyzes your live stream in real-time to detect and flag potentially copyrighted content — before platforms like YouTube or Twitch can issue a claim or strike.
 Designed with creators in mind, OrB z helps streamers stay compliant while focusing on what matters: content.

 ---